Get insider access

 Spatial Audio

 These buds are compatible with Google's Spatial Audio, which enables surround sound for a more immersive audio experience.
 At the moment, this feature is only available via Google Pixel phones.
 They also support head tracking on Google Pixel 6 phones or newer.
 This feature adjusts the virtual soundstage as you move your head around.
-Both features can be switched on and off separately in the app, as you can see in a screenshot here.
+Both features can be switched on and off separately in the app.

 8.0